 After five games of football; two heavy rounds of British Bulldog and kicking an old Coke bottle up the road, my brand new trainers were like any of my other scuffed pumps lying battered in the bottom of my wardrobe.
 But I didn’t care.
 That moment of getting everything I had ever wanted has stayed with me to this day.

 So why do I want my brand to be like a pair of trainers?
 The thing I want to emulate is the enthusiasm, thirst and passion I had as a child… can I get my customers that excited about what I do?
-Perhaps it’s not achievable, but it gives me something to think about and work towards.
+Perhaps it’s not achievable, but it gives me something to think about and work towards within my brand strategy.
 Let’s look at Nike’s formula for creating the ‘must have’ brand:

 1. Produce a slick product